mkollaro/launchpadstats/README.md

       -t TABLE_NAME, --table-name TABLE_NAME
                             Which section name in the config file to use, the default value is 'DEFAULT'
+      --output-format {csv,html}
+                            What output format to use.
+Default is 'csv'.

 ## Configuration